How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

-Sed for JSON Manipulation: Emergency Patterns When jq is Unavailable Sed for JSON Manipulation: Emergency Patterns When jq is Unavailable
+Sed for JSON: Emergency Patterns When jq Is Unavailable Sed for JSON: Emergency Patterns When jq Is Unavailable

 Summary